polywrap/documentation/docs/developers/create-js-plugin.md

 schema.graphql                # GraphQL schema for queries / mutations
 ```

-Let's take a look at each of these files.
+Let's take a look at each of these files!

 ### **`schema.graphql`**